Flags of the Confederate States of America: Naval flags

-The fledgling Confederate States Navy adopted and used several types of flags, banners and pennants aboard all CSN ships: jacks, battle ensigns and small boat ensigns, as well as commissioning pennants, designating flags and signal flags.
+The fledgling Confederate States Navy (CSN) adopted and used several types of flags, banners and pennants aboard all CSN ships: jacks, battle ensigns and small boat ensigns, as well as commissioning pennants, designating flags and signal flags.

-The first Confederate Navy jacks, in use from 1861 to 1863, consisted of a circle of seven to fifteen five-pointed white stars against a field of "medium blue."
+The first Confederate Navy jacks, in use from 1861 to 1863, consisted of a circle of seven to fifteen white stars against a field of "medium blue."
 It was flown forward aboard all Confederate warships while they were anchored in port.
-One seven-star jack still exists today (found aboard the captured ironclad CSS Atlanta) that is actually dark blue.
+One jack still exists today (found aboard the captured ironclad CSS Atlanta) that is actually dark blue.
 The first Confederate Navy jack closely resembles the navy jack of the United States.